NREL/ProgressiveHedging.jl/docs/src/examples/basic.md

 nothing # hide
 ```

-!!!
-Note
+!!! note

     The subscripts in the variable names are the scenarios to which the variable belongs.